RULES FOR THE EIGHTY-FIRST

 All former breed champions will compete in the Y-2 or Y-3 classes, depending on age eligibility.

 Dairy Handler’s Career Development Event: This event is open to FFA members entering into grades 10, 11, 12 or just graduated the past spring at the time of the state event.
-The event will follow the same format as a dairy cattle showmanship class.
-Participants will be evaluated using the same criteria used in showmanship class.
-The winning individual will represent the WV FFA Association in October at the National FFA Convention in Indianapolis to participate in the National FFA Dairy Handler’s Career Development Event.
+As long as the dairy show participant is an FFA member, they can participate in this event, regardless of whether their entry is a 4-H or FFA entry.
+Official FFA dress for the event is recommended but not required.
+The event will follow the same format as a dairy cattle showmanship class and participants will be evaluated using the showmanship criteria.
+The winning individual will receive a plaque and represent the WV FFA Association in the fall at the National FFA Convention in Indianapolis, IN to participate in the National FFA Dairy Handler’s Career Development Event.

 BEST UDDER AWARD will be awarded to one animal in each milking cow class in the youth and open division.